Kelly Williford

-Kelly Williford (born October 21, 1994) is an American born-Dominican female tennis player.
+Kelly Williford (born October 21, 1994) is an American born-Dominican former tennis player.

 On 16 December 2019, she achieved her career-high singles ranking of world No. 1070.
 On 6 August 2018, she peaked at No. 619 in the doubles rankings.

 Williford has represented the Dominican Republic in the Fed Cup, where she has a win–loss record of 5–7.

 She is a native of the Basking Ridge section of Bernards Township, New Jersey, where she attended Ridge High School before moving on to play for the Virginia Tech Hokies women's tennis team.